-it.
-The second layer manages the computational units inside these shared-memory systems.
-The third layer automatically deploys the execution in hardware accelerators such as GPUs.
+the execution in hardware accelerators such as GPUs.
 The fourth layer automatically handles concurrent works inside these GPUs.
-Finally, a Tuning layer automatically selects the optimal values for GPU configuration parameters for each kernel and each GPU architecture.
+Finally, an internal Tuning mechanism automatically selects the optimal values for GPU configuration parameters for each kernel and each GPU architecture.
 We have developed a prototype framework to test this model, allowing any user to transparently take advantage of all computational capabilities of both, CPU-cores and GPU devices, distributed in different shared-memory systems, without having a deep knowledge of parallel programming methods.
 The case study used to evaluate the model is the All-Pair Shortest-Path (APSP) problem.
 Experiments have been run in an academic heterogeneous environment.

-The contributions of this work are: (a) Mechanisms to automatically choose the optimal values for the CUDA configuration parameters, using a given kernel characterization, for any current kind of GPU architecture; (b) The use of a modern GPU feature as the concurrent-kernel execution as a new dimension of parallelism; (c) The creation of a specific prototype framework that combines the use of these two novel layers to the traditional ones, whose use leads to performance improvements in our test case up to 12%.
+The contributions of this work are: (a) Mechanisms to automatically choose the optimal values for important CUDA configuration parameters, based on provided programmer kernel characterization, for any current kind of GPU architecture; (b) The automatic exploitation of a modern GPU feature such as the concurrent-kernel execution as a new dimension of parallelism; (c) The creation of a specific prototype framework that combines the use of these two novel layers and the traditional ones, whose use leads to performance improvements up to 12% in a test case.

 The rest of this paper is organized as follows.
 Section 2 introduces our conceptual approach.
 Section 3 describes the use of the model through some code snippets.
-Section 4 discusses TuC-Compi internals.
-Section 5 explains the used case study.
+Section 4 explains the case study used.
 In Sect.
-6 we present the experimental environment and the results obtained.
-Section 7 describes some related work.
+5 we present the experimental environment and the results obtained.
+Section 6 describes some related work.
 Finally, Sect.
-8 summarizes our conclusions.
+7 summarizes our conclusions.